wp-plugins/patch-for-revolution-slider/readme.txt

 == Changelog ==

-= 2.4.1 =
+= 2.4.2 =
-* The plugin now patches a semi 0-day persistent XSS vulnerability
+* The plugin now patches an old persistent XSS vulnerability (for versions older than 4.2)

 = 2.3.2 =
 * Removed http_response_code because not all hosts have this function